Presence for the People

 It was one of the better Christmases I’ve had.
 We began the afternoon near Atwater and ended it on Parc Avenue.
 There were fewer people than usual outside, undoubtedly because it was a very cold day and shelters work hard to ensure people are taken care of on this particular day.

 The three of us had a bag of supplies each and walked around chatting to people and asking them if they wanted anything we had to offer.
 We also gave people the option to select a meal from any place nearby that was open (many places weren’t, given the date).
 We would all go together, talking and listening along the way.
 As much as possible, we tried to put them in the driver’s seat of the interaction, not wanting to impose ourselves or imply that we knew what they wanted or needed.

-Homeless or not, if you walk up to anyone with a smile and a hello, you’ll soon know if they are open to an interaction or not.
+Homeless or not, if you walk up to anyone with a smile and a hello, you’ll soon know whether or not they are open to an interaction.
 We weren’t exclusively looking to give our time to people without homes (in fact many people who ask for money on the streets do have homes), we simply wanted to be there for anyone who wanted us there.

 In sharing this story, I ask you to consider the relationship you have with the people you pass on the streets of the place you call home; not only those who are asking for money but also those who aren’t.
 Can you be more generous of your time?
 Of your smile?
 Can you refine the way you treat your fellow human beings?
 What does the word “service” mean to you?
 Can you be of more service to your community and what would that look like for you?